heems/heems.github.com/posts/worlds-greatest-festival.md

 Three months ago, you bought tickets to the **World's Greatest Festival 2021**.

-Millions of performers, celebrities, models, and artists are flown in from all over the world.
-Thousands of stages-- everything from stand-up comedy to a Great British Bake Off live show to TikTok stars hitting wop after wop.
-On one stage you have professors debating foreign policy right next to Bluface rapping in front of a whole cast of Thotianas twerking at various angles.
-Truly a sight to behold.
+Millions of performers, celebrities, models, and artists flying in from all over the world.
+Thousands of stages.
+Everything from stand-up comedy to a Great British Bake Off live performance to full scale classical orchestras to TikTok stars hitting twenty second dances in quick succession.
+Professors debating foreign policy right next to a Cardi B grinding on Bluface blasting Thotiana.
+A sight to behold.

-The festival comes around and unfortunately for you, you're swamped with work.
+Unfortunately for you, you have a math final the day after the festival and you haven't started studying.

 You can't NOT go to the World's Greatest Festival, so you decide to compromise.

-The compromise: you will roll through in a sound-proofed bubble, with nothing but a camelback and a dense book on category theory that you have to finish before your midterm in two days.
-You'll allow yourself a five minute break every twenty-five minutes or so, where you can exit the bubble and run around for a bit.
-Foolproof.
+The compromise: you will roll up to the festival in a sound-proofed bubble.
+Inside the bubble, you'll have nothing but a camelback full of unadulterated redbull, and a dense book on category theory.
+Every twenty five minutes, you'll give yourself a five minute break to exit the bubble and run around the fest for a bit.
+Foolproof plan.

 <div class="post-section">
 FESTIVAL DAY